kelvinchi02/SMBP/README.md

 ![SmartTransit Poster](poster1.png)

+Update 20251215: The system may be disconnected from APIs and fall back to local mode due to long-term inactivity.
+Please contact us for full functionality.

 ## Overview
 The Smart Bus Management Platform is an enterprise-grade analytics dashboard designed for transit operators.
 It unifies real-time fleet telemetry, weather data, and passenger demand metrics into a single decision-support system.